Last Updated on

 Reports said EFFC operatives had invaded his home at Savage Crescent, GRA, Enugu, with heavily armed policemen slapping his wife in the process, according to report, before they forcibly arrested him.

-EFCC had not release official statement before arresting the Nigerian business mogul, but had cited tax invasion and forgery of tax waiver as reasons he was picked along with his brother, who EFCC claimed was at large.
+EFCC had not to release an official statement before arresting the Nigerian business mogul, but had cited tax invasion and forgery of tax waiver as reasons he was picked along with his brother, who EFCC claimed was at large.

 However, an insider says the issue is between Chief Chukwuma and Guaranty Trust Bank (GTB), which is before court of jurisdiction.